TelaClaims/chat/README.md

 **Properties:**

 - **`onLookupContact`** _`(optional)`_: Looks up a contact by the given identity.
 This function is called when the user type for a contact in the search contact input.
 Provide the input typed by the user and return the contacts that match the input.

+- **`onRenderContact`** _`(optional)`_: Renders the contact in the chat.
+This function is called when the contact is rendered in the chat.
+Provide the contact to render and return the React node to render the contact.

 - **`onClickTag`** _`(optional)`_: Handles the click event on a tag in the message.
 This function is called when the user clicks on a tag in the message.
 Provide the tag clicked and the message where the tag is located.